atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I with great eagerness, to exert herself, in and to make him sensible of the extreme ij; i
-II importance of her request — not to take
+II importance of her request --not to take
 I j any notice of what she had laid, not to rl..
 II ' take the least notice of her indeed in
-^ any shape." — Her cautions now came
+^ any shape." --Her cautions now came
 11
 I I too late; and as they placed before him
 !
 I the consequences of what he had done